xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/JobWithDataMovement/readme.md

 This template shows how to create a parametric sweep job which runs on an VirtualMachineConfiguration based autopool.
 It will also demonstrate how to use ResourceFiles and OutputFiles to automatically download/upload files to/from the virtual machine.

 ## Prerequisites
-You must have an Azure Batch account set up with a linked Azure Storage account.
+You will need an Azure Batch account with a linked Azure Storage account.
 See [Create an Azure Batch account using the Azure portal](https://docs.microsoft.com/azure/batch/batch-account-create-portal) for details.

 ## Upload files
 Run command `azure batch file upload <path> <group>` on a folder containing some text files which are named with numerically increasing names with `input` prefix (i.e. `input1.txt`, `input2.txt`, `input3.txt`, etc).